Insight Meditation Techniques

 Insight meditation suggests that meditators can make insights.
 These come with practice and in a number of forms, however, generally these insights confirm what you have learned from the meditation talks.
 As a result, your understanding of the body and mind processes deepen.

-It's most rewarding to have an insight and it also boosts inspiration.
+It's most rewarding to have an insight and it also boosts motivation.

 Best of luck!